-We exited fiscal 2013 with 1.4 million paid Creative Cloud subscriptions, up from 0.3 million at the end of fiscal 2012.
-Total Creative ARR exiting fiscal 2013 was \$768.0 million, up from \$155.0 million exiting fiscal 2012, demonstrating the progress we have made with our transformation in this business.
+We exited fiscal 2014 with 3.454 million paid Creative Cloud subscriptions, up 140% from 1.439 million at the end of fiscal 2013.
+Total Creative ARR exiting fiscal 2014 was \$1.68 billion, up from \$801 million at the end of fiscal 2013.

-Our Digital Media business also includes our Document Services products and solutions, including Acrobat.
-In fiscal 2013 we continued to drive solid adoption of our Acrobat family of products primarily through license agreements with enterprise customers.
-During fiscal 2013, a higher percentage of these agreements were ETLAs, which like ETLAs with our creative customers, cause more revenue to be recognized over time rather than at the time of contract signing.
-This has caused reported Document Services revenue in fiscal 2013 to decline compared to revenue achieved in fiscal 2012, with the benefit of ETLAs improving our growth potential over time.
-In addition to Acrobat, we also drove strong adoption of subscription based services including Acrobat cloud services and our EchoSign e-signing solution.
-Combined, adoption of Acrobat through ETLAs and our Document Services subscription offerings helped grow Document Services ARR to \$143.0 million exiting fiscal 2013, up from \$49.0 million at the end of fiscal 2012.
+Our Digital Media segment also includes our Document Services products and solutions, including Acrobat, Acrobat cloud services and EchoSign e-signing solution.
+In fiscal 2014 we continued to drive solid adoption of our Acrobat family of products primarily through license agreements with enterprise customers.
+We also drove strong adoption of subscription-based services including our Acrobat cloud services.
+Combined, adoption of Acrobat through ETLAs and our Document Services subscription offerings helped grow Document Services ARR to \$271 million exiting fiscal 2014, up from \$143 million at the end of fiscal 2013.